Jalapeno Turkey Cutlets

 • Add jalapeno jelly, red wine vinegar, apple cider and Worcestershire sauce and stir until jelly melts and mixture is warm.

-• Combine cornstarch with a little bit of water, just enough so they both mix into a thick liquid without lumps.
+• Combine corn starch with a little bit of water, make a slurry.
 Slowly add the cornstarch slurry to the sauce while stirring continuously.

 • Now it's time to serve.
 Plate the turkey and pour the sauce over it.
 Sprinkle the turkey with scallions or with freshly sliced jalapeno peppers (if you like it hot).